-Privacy evaporates, creating what designers call the "airport effect" (that exposed, unsettled feeling of being constantly on display).
-Factor in defining functional zones, managing limited storage, and arranging furniture without walls as anchors, and you face a complex design challenge.
+Privacy disappears, creating what designers call the "airport effect" (that exposed, unsettled feeling of being constantly on display).
+Without walls acting as natural dividers, even simple things like defining zones, managing clutter, or arranging furniture can become surprisingly tricky.

-This guide walks you through practical strategies to master open space design.
-You'll learn how to define zones without walls, control acoustics, manage visual flow, and arrange furniture effectively—all while preserving the airy openness that makes these layouts so appealing.
+This guide walks you through practical strategies for open space design.
+You'll learn how to define zones without walls, manage acoustics, handle visual flow, and arrange furniture effectively, all while keeping the airy openness that makes these layouts so appealing.

 • Control noise with soft furnishings that absorb sound hard surfaces amplify